Top jobs to keep your garden ship shape this season

 Fallen leaves are also excellent for creating your own leaf-mould, which, when dug into the garden in spring, will help the root systems of your plants.
 Or collect them into a compost or leaf heap.
 Read our guide to creating your own compost If you’re looking to dispose of your leaves, bag them up into garden refuse sacks and leave for the bin men to collect (if you’re part of your local green recycling scheme) or dispose of at your local tip.

-How to mow your lawn
+How to mow the lawn

 You might need: